Jobs in Sask Parks

-We hire hundreds of seasonal staff to work in Saskatchewan's beautiful provincial parks in the summer.
-Get paid to spend your summer working outdoors and making a difference in our parks!
+We hire hundreds of seasonal staff to work in Saskatchewan's beautiful provincial parks.
+Get paid to work outdoors and make a difference in our parks!
 Browse through the different types of positions we have to offer to see which is the best fit for you.

 May through August

-- Most student positions require some evening and/or weekend work (these shifts come with additional premium pay)
+- Most student positions require some evening, weekend, and stat day work (these shifts come with additional premium pay)

 - Some positions may be available from July to August for high school students